deJonge-Lars/background-generator/README.md

 ## Planned features

-- Making it easier to copy & paste the background style.
+- Making it easier to copy & paste the generated background style.